ArmenGrigoryan112/Project-Instagram/README.md

 -Log out: By clicking on the "switch" key on the main page the account you are currently using will be logged out and you can enter as a different user.

+These are only the features that seen by the users, thus the code behind all of this would be much more interesting to view))

 KNOWN BUGS

 As of March 17th, 2023, the following bugs are present in the project: